Logo The Horse Information Resource

 6. Don't Offer Treats With Other Horses Around

-For safety as well as respect training reasons, one of the best ways to offer your horse a treat is to throw it into his feedbox.
+For safety, one of the best ways to offer your horse a treat is to throw it into his feedbox.
 If you like to offer treats to your horse with your hand, don't do it with other horses in close proximity.
 Remember these points:

-• If you're bringing some treats for all, they WON'T care that they've already received theirs and that it's now another horse's turn — THEY WILL try to get ALL the other treats in your possession.
+• If you're bringing some treats for all, they WON'T care that they've already received theirs and that it's now another horse's turn — THEY WILL try to get ALL the other treats in your possession; and

 • Consider that, being in the middle of a group of horses fighting over food IS VERY EXCITING — your adrenalin is likely to reach a lifetime high.
 UNFORTUNATELY, it is so high because your chances of getting hurt or killed are equally high — DON'T DO IT!